Available 24/7 / Contact Us For Questions Or An Initial Consultation

 Family Law, Mediation, Collaborative Law

-Please Help Us To Help Them: A Request To Family Doctors
+Please Help Us To Help Abused Women: A Request To Family Doctors

 For more than 20 years, I have been asking the same question of abused women: Have you told anyone?
 Have you told even your doctor?
 Have you ever gone to the doctor with the bruises?